Developing a portfolio diversification strategy as an experienced investor

-Though one of the most commonly repeated idioms on the topic of portfolio diversification, the advice of “not putting all of your eggs in one basket” simply doesn’t suffice when strategising an adequately balanced portfolio as an experienced investor in 2021.
+Though one of the most commonly repeated idioms on the topic of portfolio diversification, the advice of “not putting all of your eggs in one basket” simply doesn’t suffice when strategising an adequately balanced portfolio as an experienced investor in the current day.

 The considerable power of a well-balanced portfolio has long been recognised across the private investment sphere.

-From Hood and Singer’s renowned ten-year 1991 pension fund study whose findings suggested asset allocation accounted for 91% of variation in portfolio returns, to more recent widespread analyses that have strongly merited the effectiveness of a diversified portfolio in minimising investment volatility throughout the 2008 financial crash, the evidence in favour is extensive.
+From Hood and Singer’s renowned ten-year 1991 pension fund study whereby findings suggested asset allocation accounted for 91% of variation in portfolio returns, to more recent widespread analyses that have merited the effectiveness of a diversified portfolio in minimising investment volatility throughout major fluctuative events such as the 2008 financial crash, the evidence in favour is extensive.

-But where portfolio diversification is now a well-adopted strategy for creating risk-balanced, healthy portfolios that have the ability to generate favourable returns, identifying the specific routes investors can follow to develop a robust portfolio diversification strategy can be essential for putting theory into practice.
+But where portfolio diversification is now a well-adopted and largely accepted strategy for creating risk-balanced, growth-focused portfolios that have the ability to generate favourable returns and mitigate downside, identifying the specific routes investors can follow to develop a robust portfolio diversification strategy is not always obvious.

 Diversify by asset type